MicrosoftDocs/cpp-docs/docs/standard-library/logical-not-struct.md

  The operand of the logical not operation.
 The unspecialized template takes an lvalue reference argument of type `Type`.
 The specialized template does perfect forwarding of lvalue and rvalue reference arguments of inferred type `Type`.

 ## Return Value
- The result of `!``Left`.
+ The result of `!Left`.
 The specialized template does perfect forwarding of the result, which has the type that's returned by `operator!`.

 ## Example